 Reverse DNS lookup is similar to SPF in that it uses IP addresses to authenticate emails.
 However, reverse DNS lookup works from the IP address to the domain name, rather than the other way around.

-Reverse DNS lookup authenticates emails by checking the domain that an email says it’s from, then looking up the IP address that the email was sent from, and lastly making sure that the domain name associated with the IP address is the same as what’s included in the email.
+Reverse DNS lookup authenticates emails by checking the domain that an email says it’s from, then looking up the IP address that the email was sent from.
+Lastly, the reverse DNS lookup makes sure that the domain name associated with the IP address is the same as what’s included in the email.

-The trouble occurs when domain servers don’t have DNS records setup.
-In this case, when the reverse DNS lookup authenticator looks up your IP address, the domain name comes back blank.
-To most email servers, this looks suspicious, and they will often reject your emails.
+But trouble occurs when domain servers don’t have DNS records setup.
+In this case, the reverse DNS lookup comes back blank.
+This looks suspicious to most email servers, and they will often reject your emails.

 The results of a reverse DNS lookup should look like this, if your reverse DNS records are properly set up: